Fred-Evif/Matilda/source/Intro.rst

 Argument
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Training dataset information
+.. note:: Training dataset information

-+ `--rna`: path to training data RNA modality.
+   - `--rna`: path to training data RNA modality.

-+ `--adt`: path to training data ADT modality (can be null if ATAC is provided).
+   - `--adt`: path to training data ADT modality (can be null if ATAC is provided).

-+ `--atac`: path to training data ATAC modality (can be null if ADT is provided).
+   - `--atac`: path to training data ATAC modality (can be null if ADT is provided).
 Note ATAC data should be summarised to the gene level as "gene activity score".

-+ `--cty`: path to the labels of training data.
+   - `--cty`: path to the labels of training data.

 Training and model config
 + `--batch_size`: Batch size (set as 64 by default)